orangebeard-io/qf-test-testrunlistener/README.md

 ## Installation

-1. Place the jar-with dependencies in the plugins/qftest folder of your QF-Test's installation directory.
+1. Place the jar-with dependencies in the plugins folder of your QF-Test's installation directory (To find the right folder: Help > Info > System Info > dir.plugin).
 2. Reference and register the listener in a groovy script step at the beginning of your test project:

 ```groovy